 Dairy in general is inflammatory, mucus producing and is growth producing.

-It has been linked to ear infections in children, tumor growth, joint inflammation, increases insulin, as well as respiratory and cardiovascular issues.
+It has been linked to ear infections in children, tumor growth, joint inflammation, increases insulin, skin issues like acne, psoarsis and eczema as well as respiratory and cardiovascular issues.

 Dairy sometimes produce vague symptoms.
 And, by vague I mean you are not having an acute reaction to it.
 It shows up in different ways – usually inflammation of some sort.
-If you are lactose intolerant, you’d probably have an acute reaction usually within an hour or so – such as stomach pain, diarrhea, gas or bloating.
+If you are lactose intolerant, you may have an acute type reaction usually within an hour or so – such as stomach pain, diarrhea, gas or bloating.

 If you are drinking conventional dairy you are likely adding hormones and antibiotics that causes issues in your gut and disrupts your endocrine system.
 Furthermore, most milk here in the U.S. is produced from A-1 cows which is part of the problem.
 And before I totally go off in another direction on A1 vs. A2 cows because that in itself is a whole other story.
 I’ll just give you the short version.
 Regular milk mostly here in the U.S. contains A1 beta-casein, which is partly broken down to beta-casomorphin-7 (BCM-7) in the stomach.
 BCM-7 has been linked with several adverse health effects.
 In Europe, they have A-2 cows and it seems they do not have the problems we do with dairy.